Harold Alexander, 1st Earl Alexander of Tunis: First World War

-A platoon of the 1st Battalion, Irish Guards, pictured upon the outbreak of the First World War, 1914.
+A platoon of the 1st Battalion, Irish Guards, pictured here upon the outbreak of the First World War, August 1914.
 Lieutenant Alexander is seated seventh from the right, with his arms folded and wearing a peaked cap.

 Alexander spent most of the First World War on the Western Front.
 As a 22-year-old platoon commander in the 1st Battalion, Irish Guards, he served with the British Expeditionary Force (BEF) in 1914.
 He took part in the retreat from Mons and was wounded at First Ypres and invalided home.
 He was promoted to temporary captain on 15 November 1914 and permanent captain in the newly raised 2nd Battalion on 7 February the following year.

 Alexander returned to the Western Front in August 1915, fought at the Battle of Loos and was, for ten days in October 1915, an acting major and acting Commanding Officer (CO) of the 1st Battalion, Irish Guards, as a "Battle Casualty Replacement".
 He then returned to the 2nd Battalion as a company officer and, in January 1916, received the Military Cross for his bravery at Loos.
-For service in the Battle of the Somme on 15 September 1916, he was, in October, appointed to the Distinguished Service Order (DSO), the citation for which read:
+For service in the Battle of the Somme on 15 September 1916, he was, in October, appointed a Companion of the Distinguished Service Order (DSO), the citation for which read:

 For conspicuous gallantry in action.
 He was the life and soul of the attack, and throughout the day led forward not only his own men but men of all regiments.
 He held the trenches gained in spite of heavy machine gun fire.